SecureAIAutonomyLab/LLM-Workshop/README.md

 ## Creating Conda Environment
-Copy all text and paste into a notepad to edit the conda environment path, then paste everything into your terminal at once.
+Copy all text and paste into your terminal at once (after changing to work directory).
 ```bash
 cd /work/abc123
 conda create -p ./env python=3.8 -y && \